functorz-tech/momen_doc/actions/ai/ai-point.md

 ## AI Point Consumption
 - Vector Data Storage: AI Points are consumed when saving content as vector data in the database.
 This occurs when vector storage is enabled for a specific field and data is added to that field.
 - AI Requests and Responses: AI Points are deducted for both sending content to the AI and receiving responses from it.
-You can view detailed records of AI Point consumption and additions in the Consumption & Addition Records section under project details in the personal center.
+You can view detailed records of AI Point consumption and additions in the Order&usage details section under project details in the personal center.

 <figure><img src="../../.gitbook/assets/AI-points2.png" alt="Project details in a no-code tool"><figcaption></figcaption></figure>